 The King of Reds, the world's premier red grape, the world's most dominant red grape, and on it goes.
-Cabernet Sauvignon is the most sought after red wine on the market, and with good reason.
+Cabernet Sauvignon is the most sought-after red wine on the market, and with good reason.
 What other red wine offers the complexity, the versatility, and the prestige that a good Cab is known for?
-From pennies to pounds, this red wine demands attention around the globe from wine makers, drinkers, and buyers alike.
-Check out the best cheap Cabs; year in and year out these reds offer value and consistency time and again.
-Get a great "go to," everyday Cab for every vintage.
+From pennies to pounds, this red wine demands attention around the globe from winemakers, drinkers, and buyers alike.
+Year in and year out these reds offer value and consistency time and again.
+Get a great "go to" everyday Cab for every vintage.

 01 of 10